efarish/portfolio/aws/ecs_service_connect/README.md

 ## Testing the Services

 The `./client` directory contains a Jupyter notebook with code to make GET and POST requests to the API Gateway created for this project.
-This directory has an image of a daisy to test the service.
+That directory also has an image of a daisy to test the service.

 ## AWS Clean Up